shivannis/xandr-docs-public/xandr-docs/articles/invest/charges-for-sellers.md

 ## Seller revenue share minimum fee

-For contracts which contain a clause that requires a Seller Revenue Share Minimum fee (included on your Buyer invoice for Seller activity during the invoiced period), we review Xandr's earnings from the Seller’s resold traffic and apply a minimum CPM (the exact value applied is defined in the contract).
+For contracts which contain a clause that requires a Seller Revenue Share Minimum fee (included on your Buyer invoice for Seller activity during the invoiced period), we review Microsoft Advertising's earnings from the Seller’s resold traffic and apply a minimum CPM (the exact value applied is defined in the contract).
 For example, assuming the Seller Auction Service fee = **10%** and the Seller Revenue Share Minimum fee CPM = **$0.01 CPM**, the following calculations could be made:

 | Month | Resold Impressions | Gross Resold Revenue | Seller Auction Service fee (see formulas below) | Seller Rev Share minimum (see formulas below) | Seller Rev Share Minimum Fee Assessed (explanation) |
 |:--|:--|:--|:--|:--|:--|